openthread/ot-docs/site/en/guides/pyspinel/sniffer.md

 Make sure to use the specific device path for your NCP and the channel for the Thread network you are attempting to sniff.

-If following this guide, the nRF52840 DK should be attached the host machine by the debug port, as described in [Flash the nRF52840](https://openthread.io/guides/ncp/firmware#flash_the_nrf52840).
+If following this guide, the nRF52840 DK should be attached to the host machine by the debug port, as described in [Flash the nRF52840](https://openthread.io/guides/ncp/firmware#flash_the_nrf52840).
 To run the Pyspinel sniffer, use the `-b` flag to specify the baud rate (if it was changed from the default)